fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

         void updating() throw(::fwTools::Failed);
     };

-In source file (MyService.cpp), this line must be also added to declare ``MyService`` as a service of the framework architecture :
+In the source file (MyService.cpp), this line must be also added to declare ``MyService`` as a service of the framework architecture:

 .. code:: cpp